martijndeb/haxe-linguistics/README.md

 I turned to NLTK and NaturalNode, which both are just for a single programming language.
 Sure you can work around that or wrap it, but that doesn't give me the fun of working with Haxe and picking my own layout pattern.

-I have no formal training in linguistics, but have created to multiple open source projects.
+I have no formal training in linguistics, but have contributed to multiple open source projects.
 Kinda making things up as I need them.
 Need something?
 Contribute or open a ticket!

 # Usage #